tarwn/lessthandot-hugo/blogs/content/posts/2010-09-24-windows-server-2008-how-to-enable-telnet.md

 <img src="/wp-content/uploads/blogs/SysAdmins/telnet/telnet_installing.jpg" alt="" title="" width="777" height="583" />

-5. When it is complete, open a command prompt, type “telnet” and you should be presented with the following screen:
+5. When it is complete, open a command prompt, type "telnet" and you should be presented with the following screen:

 <img src="/wp-content/uploads/blogs/SysAdmins/telnet/telnet_installed.jpg" alt="" title="" width="668" height="331" />